TonicAI/textual/docs/source/parse/parsing_files.rst

 🧮 Parsing files
 =================

 When Textual parses files, it convert unstructured files, such as PDF and DOCX, into a more structured JSON form.
 Textual uses the same JSON schema for all of its supported file types.
-This SDK also provides utilities that operate on the generated JSON to build data pipelines that you can use to ingest chunks into a vector database or to create data to use to fine-tune and build LLMs.

 To parse a single file, call the **parse_file** function.
 The function is synchronous.
 It only returns when the file parsing is complete.
 For very large files, such as PDFS that are several hundred pages long, this process can take a few minutes.

-To parse a collection of files together, use the Textual pipeline functionality.
-Pipelines are best suited for complex tasks that have a large number of files, and where the files are typically housed in stores such as Amazon S3 or Azure Blob Storage.
-You can also manage pipelines from the Textual application.
-Pipelines can also track changes to files over time.
+To parse a collection of files together, use the Textual dataset functionality.
+Datasets are best suited for complex tasks that have a large number of files, and where the files are typically housed in stores such as Amazon S3 or Azure Blob Storage.
+You can manage datasets from the Textual application.
+Datasets can also track changes to files over time.

-To learn more about pipelines, go to the :doc:`getting started guide for pipelines <pipelines>`.
+To learn more about datasets, go to https://docs.tonic.ai/textual/datasets-create-manage/datasets-flows.

 Parsing a local file
 ---------------------------